Salesforce

 • Perform requests at any time (refresh_token, offline_access)

-• Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows: unchecked
+6. Under Security, uncheck Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows:

-During the connection configuration process, you will also be asked for your Salesforce domain, you can find this under the "My Domain" section in Salesforce setup.
+6. During the connection configuration process, you will also be asked for your Salesforce domain.
+You can find this under the "My Domain" section in Salesforce setup.

 Inbound Syncs